A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: The lower-bound framework

 \begin{theorem} \textsc{Grid Embedded SAT} has no $2^{o(n)}$ algorithm under ETH. \end{theorem}

 \begin{proof} Consider a $(3,3)$-CNF formula $\phi$.
-We generate a grid drawing $\cD_{\Phi}$ of the incidence graph of $\phi$ in $\Reals^2$ the following way.
-We line up the vertices corresponding to the variables and clauses on consecutive integer points of the form $(3k,0),\; k\in \Ints$ on the $x$-axis, as depicted in Figure~\ref{fig:griddrawing}, and add one (resp. two) horizontal edges to vertices of degree $2$ and $3$; this way each vertex in $G_{\phi}$ of degree $k$ is assigned to a \emph{group} of $k$ vertices that induce a path.
-Finally, for each edge of $G_{\phi}$, we add two vertical segments and a horizontal segment in a $\sqcap$ shape that connects two points corresponding to the group of its endpoints.
+As a first step, we generate a grid drawing $\cD_{\phi}$ in $\Reals^2$ of the incidence graph of $\phi$ the following way.
+Assign the point $(3i,0)$ to vertex $v_i$ of $G_\phi$, as depicted in Figure~\ref{fig:griddrawing}, and add horizontal grid segments to its left (resp. left and right) to vertices of degree $2$ and $3$; this way each vertex in $G_{\phi}$ of degree $k$ is assigned to a \emph{group} of $k$ consecutive grid points.
+Finally, for each edge of $G_{\phi}$, we add two vertical segments and a horizontal segment in a $\sqcap$ shape that connects two points corresponding to the group of its endpoints; the height of this segment for edge $j$ is set to $j$.
 This drawing assigns a unique grid point to each vertex of $G_{\phi}$ and a grid path to each edge (with intersections).